woofywoofy/woofyOne/README.md

 ### Using the project

-This Project is strictly to be use for non-commercial purpose!
+This Project is strictly to be use for non-commercial purpose only.
+No Exception!

 If you would like to use the project, please contact code owner via [Email](mailto:woofnumberone@gmail.com).